Hairein/mks-memory-loop/README.md

 # mks-memory-loop
 MKS Distributed (UDP) Memory Loop Library

-This CXX-11 library enables the simple configuration and execution of applications which share a ditributed memory environment such that each participant (federate) can provide a UDP network frame of 508 bytes to each other federate in a federation with high frequency.
+This CXX-11 library enables the simple configuration and execution of applications which share a distributed memory environment such that each host participant (federate) can provide a UDP network frame of 508 bytes to each other federate in a federation with high frequency.
-The format and contents of these frames must be handled by the application and fit into the buffer sioze of 508 bytes.
+The format and contents of these frames must be handled by the application and fit into the buffer size of 508 bytes.
-Possible use cases are multiplayer games which each player provides it's data in a frame to the federation.
+Possible use cases are multiplayer games which each player provides its data in a frame to the federation.

 ## Using The Library
 The library consists of two files, the header (mksmemoryloop.h) and the library archive (mksmemoryloop.a).
 Includew the header in your project and link with the library file.